AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-script-actions-linux.md

 ---
 title: Script action development with Linux-based HDInsight | Azure
-description: How to customize Linux-based HDInsight clusters with Script Action.
-Script actions are a way to customize Azure HDInsight clusters by specifying cluster configuration settings or installing additional services, tools, or other software on the cluster.
+description: 'How to customize Linux-based HDInsight clusters with Script Action.
+Script actions are a way to customize Azure HDInsight clusters by specifying cluster configuration settings or installing additional services, tools, or other software on the cluster. '
 services: hdinsight
 documentationcenter: ''
 author: Blackmist